History of the Chapel

-Newman was beatified by Pope Benedict XVI in Birmingham in September 2010.
+Newman was canonised in Rome on Sunday 13 October 2019.
 He is remembered in the Church of England calendar on 11 August and in the Roman Catholic calendar on 9 October.

 *Picture of John Henry Newman courtesy of the Warden and Fellows of Keble College Oxford.

 Oriel is pre-eminently the college of the Oxford Movement, the first phase of which lasted from 1833-45.
 The Movement grew out of a desire among certain High Churchmen at the University to reassert the Church of England’s catholic heritage in theology and practice.
 To this end, its proponents produced the Tracts for the Times, a series of 90 tracts on a wide range of religious subjects.
 This in turn earned them the nickname ‘Tractarians’.

 Besides Newman, other figures of the Movement associated with Oriel were John Keble (1792-1866), E.B.
 Pusey (1800-82), Robert Wilberforce (1802-57), Richard Hurrell Froude (1803-36), G.A.
 Denison (1805-96), Thomas Mozley (1806-93), Charles Marriott (1811-58) and R.W.
 Church (1815-90).